just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Hardware-Abstractions-Logic-Gates.rst

     </ul>
     <div class="pogil yui-wk-div">
     <h3>POGIL Activity for the Classroom (20 minutes)</h3>
       Break into POGIL teams of 4 and assign each team member one of the following roles.
-Record your answers <a href="https://docs.google.com/document/d/1W_6XvtYe5uWi5_ySrKcAv3UBr6Wbop1B7rPyR7UhVLM/edit" target="_blank">using this worksheet</a>.
-(File-Make a Copy to have a version you can edit.)
+Record your answers <a href="https://docs.google.com/document/d/1W_6XvtYe5uWi5_ySrKcAv3UBr6Wbop1B7rPyR7UhVLM/copy" target="_blank">using this worksheet</a>.
         <table>
     <tbody><tr><th>Role</th><th>Responsibility</th></tr>
     <tr>